Sohitha-01/NLP_masters_project/README.md

-# NLP Masters Project — Bayesian Evolution & Text Classification
+# NLP Project — Bayesian Evolution & Text Classification

 This repository contains two self-contained Jupyter notebooks developed for a graduate-level NLP/ML course.
 It covers (1) a **Bayesian discrete evolution model** for longitudinal frequency data and (2) **text classification** (including a neural model) plus an **orthography modeling** mini-task.